eda-ricercatore/sardegna-scala/notes/scala-notes.md

 			The state (i.e., data fields) of an object can only be modified by code (i.e., functions/methods) asssociated
 				with the object \cite{WikipediaContributors2017j}.
-			These objects interact with each other.
+			These objects interact with each other
+				\cite{WikipediaContributors2017j}.
 			Its characteristics are \cite{WikipediaContributors2017j}:
 				"objects, methods, message passing, information hiding,
 				data abstraction, encapsulation, polymorphism,